saghul/pycares/docs/channel.rst

             - ``addr``: tuple - (ip, port) for IPv4 or (ip, port, flowinfo, scope_id) for IPv6

-    .. py:method:: gethostbyaddr(name, callback)
+    .. py:method:: gethostbyaddr(name, *, callback)

         :param string name: Name to query.

-        :param callable callback: Callback to be called with the result of the query.
+        :param callable callback: Callback to be called with the result of the query (keyword-only).

         Retrieves the host information corresponding to a network address.